Matt Olson Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 10 K/9, the third-best in the league.
+- The Reds pitching staff ranks third in the league with a collective 10.4 strikeouts per nine innings.

-- The Reds' 4.62 team ERA ranks 18th among all MLB pitching staffs.
+- The Reds have a 4.55 team ERA that ranks 16th across all league pitching staffs.

-- The Reds allow the third-fewest home runs in baseball (six total, 0.8 per game).
+- Reds pitchers combine to surrender seven home runs (0.8 per game), the sixth-fewest in baseball.

-- The Reds will look to Ashcraft (1-0) in his second start of the season.
+- Cessa (0-0) makes the start for the Reds, his second of the season.

-- In his last appearance -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Philadelphia Phillies while surrendering hits.
+- In his most recent time out -- out of the bullpen on Monday -- the righty tossed 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.